 - The government also subsidizes the contributions.
 To obtain the full subsidy, 4% of the gross income has to be paid into the scheme.
 The subsidies provided count towards the 4%.
 A maximum of €2,100 per year can be paid into the scheme and the full €2,100 (including the subsidy) can be offset against tax.

 - The full subsidy is €175/year for adults and €300/year for children born after 2008.
 For children born before 2008 the subsidy is €185/year.
 The subsidy is always immediately used to lower the monthly premium.

 - It is necessary to submit a tax return every year to receive the full benefits available.

-- The monthly pension received is taxable at the personal tax rate for a pensioner.
-As a pensioner in Germany you usualy have lower tax rates compared to when you are working.
+- The monthly pension received is taxable at the pensioner’s personal tax rate.
+As a pensioner in Germany you usually have lower tax rates compared to when you are working.

 - Most Riester-Rente products are funds-based.
 The products themselves offer a wide range of funds to choose from including managed portfolios.
-The advantage that insurance based products have is that you can switch funds up to 12 times a year free of charge and that there are no taxes to be paid on the profits until the pension draw phase.
+The advantage that insurance based products have is that you can switch funds up to 12 times a year free of charge and that there are no taxes to be paid on the profits until the pension is drawn.

 - The contributions including the subsidies are guaranteed to 100%.